How to make Basil Pesto

 - Kosher salt and freshly ground black pepper, to taste

-- Add the basil, garlic and toasted pine nuts to a food processor and pulse until coarsely chopped.
+- Add the basil, garlic, toasted pine nuts and the parmesan cheese to your food processor.

-- Pour in 1/2 cup of the oil, then process until incorporated and smooth.
-Season with salt and pepper to taste.
+- Pour in the rest of the oil, and pulse until smooth.
+Take a taste, and season with salt and pepper.

 Adapted from The Food Network